alexjmiller5/BU-GCalSync/README.md

 - Make a 2-minute video with my submission
 - Create our devpost submission text
 - Move our processing to the scripts folder from the popups folder
+- Implement the school's calendar for the classes

 ### Timeline